i-to-to-to-mi/freemarket_sample_60a/README.md

 |introduction|text||
 |avatar|string||
 ### Association
-- has_one :card
+- has_one :card,dependent: :destroy
-- has_one :buyer
+- has_one :buyer,dependent: :destroy
-- has_one :comment
+- has_one :comment,dependent: :destroy
-- has_many :likes
+- has_many :likes,dependent: :destroy
-- has_one :phone
+- has_one :phone,dependent: :destroy
-- has_one :address
+- has_one :address,dependent: :destroy

 ## Phoneテーブル
 |Column|Type|Options|